CarlosAMolina/aws/step-function/local/README.md

 docker pull amazon/aws-stepfunctions-local
 ```

+### Mock file

+Some important notes about the `state-machine/test/MockConfigFile.json` file:

+- The third line value is the created step function's name (specified in the `makefile` file).

 ## Run AWS SF Local

 You must be in the same path as the `makefile` file.